Quantum lozenge tiling and entanglement phase transition: Ergodicity of the Hamiltonian and uniqueness of the ground state

+The proof of ergodicity of the tiling moves follows closely the strategy used in Ref.~\cite{Roising22}, which works for dimer covering problems on bipartite lattices.
+Ergodicity of dimer rotation moves on a general Archimedean lattice was studied systematically with a different approach in Ref.~\cite{10.21468/SciPostPhysCore.6.3.054}.
 Given any tiling configuration, there must be a site on the triangular lattice $\Lambda$ with maximal height $h_M$, which may not necessarily be unique.
 The heights of its nearest neighbors alternate between $h_M-1$ and $h_M-2$, but the next-nearest neighbors can either have height $h_M$ or $h_M-3$.
 If one of the next-nearest neighbours has also height $h_M$, we say our maximal height site is part of a plateau (see Fig.~\ref{fig:ergo} (a,b) for illustration of boundaries of such plateau), otherwise it is an isolated maximum.
-The isolated maxima are removable by one of the eight moves in \eqref{eq:FredkinMs} and \eqref{eq:othermoves}.
+The isolated maxima are removable by one of the eight moves in \eqref{eq:FredkinMs}.
 Maxima sites in the bulk of a plateau (i.e. those with all six next-nearest neighbours are at the same height $h_M$) are not removable.
 Maxima sites on a plateaux boundary are only removable if they are at the corner of a plateau boundary where there is a turn (Fig.~\ref{fig:ergo} (b)), as along a straight line of boundary both sides in the direction of the boundary are not in the right configuration to allow one of the Fredkin moves, since the next-nearest neighbors are both of the same height (Fig.~\ref{fig:ergo} (a)).
 So, given any boundary of a plateau, we can always reduce the volume of a surface by starting with removing the unit cubes on the (convex) corners of plateaux boundaries, after which new corners will appear, so that the procedure keeps going.
 The only scenario such a procedure terminates is when the boundary forms a straight line with the plateau extending to the boundary of the lattice.
 In that case, both sides of the straight line have the same constant height as the boundary, meaning we have arrived at the lowest height configuration.